Types of Water Contaminants & How to Make Water Safe

 • #1 If necessary, filter the water to make it as clear as possible.

-• #2 The bottles must be made of PET plastic or glass (a 2-liter soda bottle is okay).
+• #2 Use PET plastic or glass bottles (a 2-liter soda bottle is acceptable).

-• #3 The bottles must be in good condition, washed, colorless and transparent, and label-free.
+• #3 Ensure bottles are in good condition, washed, colorless, transparent, and free of labels.

 • #4 Fill the bottles with water and close the cap.

-• #5 Shake the bottles thoroughly to mix the oxygen.
+• #5 Shake the bottles thoroughly to mix in oxygen.

-• #6 Expose the bottles to direct sunlight for at least 6 hours or for 2 full days under cloudy conditions.
+• #6 Expose the bottles to direct sunlight for at least 6 hours (or 2 full days under cloudy conditions).

-• #8 When desired, drink the treated water directly from the bottle or from a clean cup.
+• #8 When needed, drink directly from the bottle or from a clean cup.

 PROS